SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 * Specifying a Default Mailing Address for an Account

 ## February 2021 Sprint
-Coming soon!
-Review the things you can help with above, save the dates February 10-11, and get excited!
+Review the tasks you can help with above, and here are the projects in progress that need your help!
+* Write and/or finalize the last of the scripts for the Gift Entry feature
+* Have a piece of documentation you wish were more accessible: Make your passion project video happen!
+* Review the existing videos for updates and changes (this is a great project for someone with less time)
+* Put your voice in shining lights!
+Record narration for existing videos in progress (Headset required)
+* Join our translation team!

 ## October 2020 Sprint Recap
 * Team Leaders: Barbara Christensen [@BRCTweets](https://twitter.com/BRCTweets), Bill Florio [@billflorio](https://twitter.com/billflorio), Charise Van Liew [@charisevl](https://twitter.com/charisevl)